stebeg/cv-tools/README.md

 </dependency>
 ```

+See [Maven Central](https://central.sonatype.com/artifact/io.github.stebeg/cv-tools) for more details, including
+snippets for other build systems such as Gradle and Ivy.

 ## Usage

 You need a Comicvine API-key to use this library.
 See [https://comicvine.gamespot.com/api/](https://comicvine.gamespot.com/api/)

-The `ComicvineTools` class provides instances various retriever classes such as `VolumeRetriever`, `IssueRetriever`, and
+The `ComicvineTools` class provides instances for various retriever classes such as `VolumeRetriever`, `IssueRetriever`, and
 `CharacterRetriever`, which can be used to search and retrieve information for the respective entities.

 ### Example for searching volumes